Vertica Analytics Platform Version 9.2.x Documentation

 => CREATE AUTHENTICATION v_dbadmin_trust METHOD 'trust' LOCAL; => GRANT AUTHENTICATION v_dbadmin_trust TO dbadmin; => ALTER AUTHENTICATION v_dbadmin_trust PRIORITY 10000;

-The next example shows how to configure host hash authentication for DBADMIN, so users can access the Vertica database using the assigned password from any IPv4 address.
+The next example shows how you configure host hash authentication for DBADMIN.
+They allow the user to access the Vertica database using the assigned password from any IPv4 address.
 The DBADMIN user can access the database using

-vsql -h --host, Administration Tools, or any other tools that connects to Vertica:
+vsql -h --host, the Administration Tools, or any other tools that connects to Vertica: